dzenis-h/iZEN/README.md

-Okay, I have fixed the license link.
+Okay, I have replaced the screenshot link with the one you provided.
 Here is the updated version of the ReadMe.md file:

 # iZEN 🧘